 Help spread the word!

-It takes a village to launch a book, and you dear readers are my village.
+It takes a village to send a book out into the world, and you dear readers are my village.
 Here are a few tweets that I would love (LOVE) for you to share as we together bring this book to the world!

 Thanks in advance!